jfcere/ngx-markdown/README.md

 Here is the list of tasks that will be done on this library in a near future ...

 - Add Circle-CI integration
-- AoT compilation ready (currently needs to use workaround)
+- Transpiled library to Javascript

 ## Contribution